SpongePowered/SpongeDocs/source/plugin/optional/usage.rst

     String someString = getOptionalString().orElse(DEFAULT_STRING);

-In some cases a default value has to be calculated in a way that has side effects or is particularly expensive.
+In some cases, a default value has to be calculated in a way that has side effects or is particularly expensive.
 In such a case it is desirable to calculate the default value only if needed (*lazy evaluation*).
 The ``orElseGet()`` method accepts a ``Supplier`` instead of a pre-calculated value.
 If no value is present on the ``Optional`` itself, the ``Supplier`` will be called.
 Since ``Supplier`` is a functional interface, a lambda expression or method reference can